-The more local you are in choosing native plants, the better your success rate will be when growing them.
+The more local you are in choosing native plants, the less maintenance and better your success rate will be when growing them.
 However, we are gardening, not setting up a preserve.
 So start by including a handful of plants native to your county or state and build from there.

 The easiest place to start is at your local Cooperative Extension.
 They should be able to provide you with or point you to a native plant list for your area.

 Small native plant nurseries are starting to pop up everywhere.
-These nurseries are a great source for plant natives as well as gardening information specific to your area.
+These nurseries are a great source for native plants as well as gardening information specific to your area.
 PlantNative has a state by state listing of native plant nurseries.

 And always get your native plants from a reputable source.
 This will help protect endangered species that are illegally harvested in the wild, as well as ensuring you are getting the plant you want and not an imposter.